NattyBumppo/TelemetryReporter/readme.md

 ![Time series example](readmeContent/time_series_example.png)

-### Mission Timeline Showing Events, State Transitions and Image Acquisitions
+### Timeline Showing Events, State Transitions and Image Acquisitions

-A full timeline of the mission can be shown, visualizing all of the events listed in **events.csv**, and showing running states transitions and/or sequence execution (listed in **state_transitions.csv**) as a [Gantt chart](https://en.wikipedia.org/wiki/Gantt_chart).
+A full timeline of the time period can be shown, visualizing all of the events listed in **events.csv**, and showing running states transitions and/or sequence execution (listed in **state_transitions.csv**) as a [Gantt chart](https://en.wikipedia.org/wiki/Gantt_chart).
 Images and videos are also shown at the times they were acquired (as defined in **media_metadata.csv**).

 ![Event timeline](readmeContent/event_timeline.png)